 There are other centers too.
 Each will focus on the working poor and struggling families.
-Find Kanawha County food pantries.
+Find free Kanawha County food pantries.

 This is another service that is offered by Capital Resource Agency, Inc. They administer the Weatherization program, which provides assistance for low-income individuals, seniors, and the disabled in West Virginia.

 This federal government funded program assists qualified families or individuals by performing some energy conserving and weatherization work in their homes to improve energy efficiency and help them lower their energy bills.
 These services and updates can include repair and/or replacement of furnaces and air conditioners, repair and/or replacement of windows, and installing new insulation in the home.
 Phone number is 304.548.5392.
 Or read more on government weatherization assistance.

 Government funds from the stimulus plan, formally called the American Recovery and Reinvestment Act (ARRA), have been extended to Capital Resource Agency, Inc. so that they can offer low income residents of Kanawha job training programs.
 The program, known as "Avenues to Employment", are completely free to low income participants.
 There are other employment resources too, even including such tips as on turning household “junk” into money.